Syslifters/sysreptor/docs/docs/setup/configuration.md

 ### Allowed Hosts
 Comma-separated allowed hostnames/domain names for this installation.
 This setting might resolve issues with failing WebSocket connections.

+In production environments, `ALLOWED_HOSTS` must be set to your domain name(s).
+If left unset, any host header is accepted, which may expose your installation to security vulnerabilities.

 ```dotenv title="Example:"
 ALLOWED_HOSTS="sysreptor.example.com,sysreptor.example.local"
 ```